hannahyu07/US-Covid-Analysis/README.md

 ## How did local health infrastructure and socio-political factors within different states and counties in the United States affect the disparities in COVID-19 outcomes, and what lessons can be learned for more targeted public health preparedness and response strategies in future pandemics?

 **Statement on LLM Usage: Aspects of the code and paper were written with the help of ChatGPT.
-Some of the data interpretation and discussion were also written using ChatGPT.
+Some of the data interpretation, introduction, abstract and discussion were also written using ChatGPT.
 The entire chat history is available in `inputs/llms/usage.txt`**

 ## Overview